by Collyn Rivers – Updated 2021

 Motorhome and trailer tyres take a far greater beating than those in general use – an industry report noted that such tyres are subject to major abuse greater than any other form of use.
-In particular, stated the report, caravan and motorhome tyres are often grossly under-inflated and overloaded.
+In particular, stated the report, travel trailer and motorhome tyres are often grossly under-inflated and overloaded.

 The best general usage motorhome and trailer tyres for use in Australia are LT (Light Truck) tyres.
 Be aware though that their heavier construction does not enable them to carry a heavier load.
 It enables them to run at or near their maximum load at all times.

 The maximum load that a tyre can legally carry is a function of heat build-up.
 It is also speed-related.
 That heat build-up is greater with light truck tyres.
 Their thicker side-walls and tread support generate more heat as they flex.
 To minimise this they must be inflated to pressures higher than for the equivalent passenger tyres.

 This tyre has either been grossly overloaded and/or underinflated.
 Pic: original source unknown.